Techsoft-Limited/b2b/README.md

 ## Checking payment status

 ## status
-Use “status” to request transaction transfer status; This API is useful in a time when an organization needs to know the status of transaction which it recent send us.
+Use “status” to request transaction status; This API is useful when an organization wants to query status of transaction which was recently sent to us.
 A transaction can either be _pending, paid, reversed, or failed_

 _Endpoint:_ /v1/status
 ### Sample http code